simbiota/simbiota/README.md

 The current implementation uses a single detector, the [TLSH](https://github.com/trendmicro/tlsh) detector that
 1. calculates the TLSH hash of the scanned sample
 2. compares it to every sample in its database
-3. returns positive detection is the TLSH difference is bellow a threshold (default: 40)
+3. returns positive detection if the TLSH difference is bellow a threshold (default: 40)

 We based our first detector on TLSH, because through extensive testing we found that
 - it detects binary similarity particularly well